esl/MongooseIM/doc/migrations/jid-from-mam-muc-script.md

 LENGTH\nPAYLOAD
 ```

-* `LENGTH` is a `PAYLOAD` length in bytes
-** if data retrieved from a DBMS is an Unicode string, `LENGTH` is equal to the number of bytes used to encode this string
+* `LENGTH` is a `PAYLOAD` length in bytes; if the data retrieved from a DBMS is an Unicode string, `LENGTH` is equal to the number of bytes used to encode this string
-* `PAYLOAD` is a sequence of bytes
-** if a DBMS returns binary data encoded as hex, then it has to be decoded to raw bytes
+* `PAYLOAD` is a sequence of bytes; if a DBMS returns binary data encoded as hex, then it has to be decoded to raw bytes
 * `LENGTH` and `PAYLOAD` are separated with newline character (ASCII code 10 / 0x0a)

 ### Output format